AstrobioMike/AstrobioMike.github.io/unix/scripting.md

 <br>

-We were introduced tothe command-line text editor `nano` in part 2 of the [Unix Crash Course](/unix/unix-intro){:target="_blank"}, so we're going to use that here to make our first script, adding the 3 commands we just ran to it.
+We were introduced to the command-line text editor `nano` in part 2 of the [Unix Crash Course](/unix/unix-intro){:target="_blank"}, so we're going to use that here to make our first script, adding the 3 commands we just ran to it.
 It is convention to name a command-line script like this with the extension `.sh` for "shell":

 ```bash
 nano first-script.sh